-Please refer to Section 2.2.1 for a formal definition of link-protecting extended P-space.
+Please refer to Section 2.2.1 for a formal definition for Link-protecting Extended P-Space.

-A node Y is in a link-protecting extended P-space with respect to the link (S-E) being protected if and only if there exists at least one direct neighbor of S (Ni) other than primary next hop E that satisfies the following condition.
+A node Y is in link-protecting extended P-space w.r.t the link (S-E) being protected, if and only if, there exists at least one direct neighbor of S, Ni, other than primary nexthop E, that satisfies the following condition.